moliver28/research-handbook/content/handbook/engineering/infrastructure/engineering-productivity/issue-triage.md

 ### Product feedback issues

 Some issues may not fall into the [type labels](https://docs.gitlab.com/ee/development/labels/index.html#type-labels), but they contain useful feedback on how GitLab features are used.
-These issues should be mentioned to the product manager and labeled as `~"Product Feedback"` in addition to the group, category and stage labels.
+These issues should be mentioned to the product manager and labeled as {{< label name="Product Feedback" color="#5843AD" >}} in addition to the group, category and stage labels.
 <https://gitlab.com/gitlab-org/gitlab/-/issues/324770> is an example of a Product Feedback issue.

 ### Questions/support issues